In case you missed it, leggings are over.

 Watch: What are you wearing?
 Post continues after video.

-What we are now seeing is brands jumping on the trend of expansion and loosening of women's active wear, reflecting a broader evolution toward comfort and versatility.
+What we've witnessed is a trending shift towards the expansion and loosening of women's active wear, reflecting a broader evolution towards comfort and versatility.

-Nike has introduced many wide-leg active pants to its repertoire including swishy "Windrunner" pants inspired by the 1970s.
-And lululemon, known for their buttery leggings and cult-like following, is now offering more wide-leg pants designed for casual comfort.
+Nike has introduced many wide-leg active pants to its repertoire, including a swishy nod to the seventies Windrunners.
+And Lululemon, known for their buttery leggings and cult-like following, is now offering a wide variety of wide-leg pants designed for casual comfort.

 Free People is creating designs that blur the lines between sweatpants and performance leggings, with a focus on 'studio to street'.